 Imagine a company that tries to make a name for itself in a highly competitive industry but doesn’t have a LinkedIn account, not to mention a website.
 What chances does it have of succeeding?

 If people can’t find proof of your company existing somewhere beyond your sales reps’ words and physical address on Google Maps, they won’t take their chances — their budget and their business are at stake.
-So even if your sales team consists of the most silver-tongued experts out there, they would still end up losing a number of potential customers to a company with social proof and brand visibility.
+So even if your sales team consists of the most silver-tongued experts out there, they would still end up losing a number of potential customers during the B2B lead generation to a company with social proof and brand visibility.

 With that being said, adding demand generation marketing to your lead generation is like adding dressing to a veggie salad — giving all components a deeper taste, letting herbs and spices mix together and creating a flavor that leaves an impression.